 It was a healthy expression, glorious at times, but also filled with bouts of gore and crisis as is the case with all authentic organic churches (the NT is the summary witness of this, once you get past the honeymoon period).
 We had no pastor and no religious building, only Christ, and we survived for many years.

-That 8-year experience of authentic Christian community is where I learned many of the lessons I’ve since written about, all borne from real-life experience.
+That 8-year experience of authentic Christian community is where I learned many of the lessons I’ve since written about, all born from real life experience.
 An oft-quoted statement of mine, “organic church life is a wedding of glory and gore” isn’t a bloodless platitude; it’s been my experience and observation for many years.
 In November of 1995, that church laid hands on me and sent me out to the work of church planting.
 I spoke about many of the lessons I learned during that experience of body life in the 2005 Portland Conference.

 Following that experience, I was part of another expression where I was again a non-leader, but a brother among other brothers and sisters.
 It was an “Antioch” of sorts for me; someone else had planted the church.
 I would travel and report back to the fellowship upon my return.
 The years in that fellowship were intense, and the group was pretty strong on the Christian community side while I was there (before I relocated to another city).